Victor Forsythe: Career

 Forsythe's career began when he moved to New York and found work at the New York World.
 Here he illustrated various articles and comics, such as The Great White Dope, a comic about boxing, and a western comic called Tenderfoot Tim.
 Due to his early success, Forsythe began to catch the eye of William Randolph Hearst.
 Hearst was the publisher of New York World's rival magazine, the New York Journal and recruited Forsythe to work as a cartoonist.
 Here, Forsythe met fellow painter and cartoonist, Jimmy Swinnerton, with whom he became close friends with.
 He also met Norman Rockwell in 1914.

 During World War I, Forsythe was recruited by the Committee on Public Information's Division of Pictorial Publicity, for whom he created a number of war propaganda posters, including his famous "And They Thought We Couldn't Fight" poster.
-This poster, which was created for the Victory Loan drive, features an American soldier, with a bandaged head, celebrating his victory over the Germans and carrying a German helmet as souvenir.
+This poster, which was created for the Victory Loan drive, features an American soldier, with a bandaged head, celebrating his victory over the Germans and carrying a German helmet as a souvenir.
 This poster was thought to be intended to silence the Germans who claimed that the American soldiers were weak.